Martarang/Brawlhalla-picking/README.md

-# Brawlhalla-picking
+# Brawlhalla Legend Picker

-This is my messy build of a brawlhalla legend picking program I am currently looking for feedback and maybe some help to solve my issue with high defense stat.
+This is a tool meant to help people pick a legend based purely on their weapons and stats.

+Feedback is always appreciated and contributions are welcome, just make sure to read the CONTRIBUTING.md file first.